![]() |

 information not allowing it to enter

 long-term memory.
-This includes people entering your customers orders.
+This includes your staff entering your customers orders.

 The